ethereum-optimism/design-docs/ecosystem/supersim.md

 ## Alternatives

 1. Use the Optimism devnet instead.
 Make our documentation for how developers can use it better and point them there when they wish to try out interop locally.
 While this would technically meet the need to test locally, the devnet is cumbersome at this time and this approach would fail to give developers a magical experience when developing optimism applications.
 2. Do nothing, and hope application developers cobble together a sufficient solution for their development needs.
 It is possible that a developer external to OPLabs will build an elegant solution for local testing, but such an approach leaves a lot to chance.
-By providing tools for developers in our ecosystem, we make it easier for them to contribute.
+By providing tools for developers in our ecosystem, we make it easier for them to contribute and get started in the Superchain ecosystem.

 ## Risks and Uncertainties

-Will OPLabs have the bandwidth to maintain this tool once it is live?
+1. Will OPLabs have the bandwidth to maintain this tool once it is live?
 If not, how can we be sure we find support for its maintenance in the ecosystem when it is time to do so?
+2. What metrics can we use to assess success/adoption, and how will we ensure continuous feedback from developers who try this tool?

 ## Appendix
 [PRFAQ](https://docs.google.com/document/d/154K98TwgzaHQMQ--7rvGod-WLDsn8XtFBpgO5eGhXYA/edit#heading=h.bdadv42dvm88)